androw72/spark-ereader/README.md

 # spark-ereader
 A source code example that run the Wyolums ereader code on a spark core.
-A repaper display development board and  a sdcard is used.
+A repaper display development board and  a sdcard is used together with the spark-core.